Southern African Music Rights Organisation: Controversies

 In 2019 the Southern African Music Rights Organisation (SAMRO) sued a number of former executives for unlawful enrichment.
-According to the court case, the members of the leadership of SAMRO overpaid themselves by more than R1.6 Million rand.
-Sipho Mabuse, Sibongile Khumalo, Loyiso Bala, Arthur Mafokate, Relebogile Mabotja, Gabi Le Roux, Jack Jeremiah Mnisi, Rowlin Naicker, Jordaan Niemand, John Edmond and Jeanette Zaidel-Rudolph were implicated in the irregular expenditure.
+According to the lawsuit, the members of the leadership of SAMRO overpaid themselves by more than R1.6 Million rand.
+Sipho Mabuse, Sibongile Khumalo, Loyiso Bala, Arthur Mafokate, Relebogile Mabotja, Gabi Le Roux, Jack Jeremiah Mnisi, Rowlin Naicker, Jordaan Niemand, John Edmond and Jeanne Zaidel-Rudolph were alleged to be implicated in the irregular expenditure.